5 Things to Know About the iOS 12.4.5 Update

 For more on the iOS 12.4.5 download and installation, take a look at our guide.

-We’ve been using the iOS 12.4.5 update for a short time and here’s we’ve seen from its performance thus far:
+We’ve been using the iOS 12.4.5 update for a few days now and here’s we’ve seen from its performance thus far:

 Connectivity